top of page

 Welcome to Life - David Binney (2004)

-Beautiful album of original tunes by the great alto saxophonist David Binney.
+In the musical stylistic class that I teach, students are, at one point, required to give an oral presentation on a topic of their choice.
+It was through one of these presentations that I discovered this beautiful album of original compositions by the great alto saxophonist David Binney.
 He is surrounded here by incredible musicians: Chris Potter, Scott Coley, Brian Blade, Adam Rogers and Craig Taborn.
 The writing and playing is high level and fresh.
-Modern jazz with touches of ' almost ' rock, funky and free elements.
-Great solos throughout the whole album.
-My favorite tracks: Lisliel, Frez, Enchantress & Ici.
-Magnifique album de compositions originales du grand saxophoniste alto
+Modern jazz with touches

 Michel Heroux